Robert Lowie: Career

 In 1909, he became assistant curator to Clark Wissler at the American Museum of Natural History, New York.
 During his time there, Lowie became a specialist in American Indians, being active in field research, particularly in several excursions to the Great Plains.
 This work led in particular to his identification with the Crow Indians.
 In 1917, he became assistant professor at the University of California, Berkeley.
 From 1925 until his retirement in 1950, he was professor of anthropology at Berkeley, where, along with Alfred Louis Kroeber, he was a central figure in anthropological scholarship.

 Lowie undertook several expeditions to the Great Plains, where he conducted ethnographic fieldwork at the Absarokee (Crow, 1907, 1910–1916, 1931), Arikaree, Hidatsa, Mandan and Shoshone (1906, 1912–1916).
 Shorter research expeditions led him to the southwestern United States, the Great Basin and to South America where he was inspired by Curt Nimuendajú.
 The focus of some of Lowie's work was salvage ethnography, the rapid collection of data from cultures close to extinction.

 Ruth Benedict and Robert Lowie were each commissioned by the United States Office of War Information, during World War II, to write a piece about an enemy.
-Unlike Benedict's Chrysanthemum and the Sword in which she describes the culture of Japan without ever having set foot in Japan, Lowie could at least draw on his recollections from the German-speaking world of his childhood.
+Unlike Benedict's Chrysanthemum and the Sword, in which she describes the culture of Japan without ever having set foot in that country, Lowie could at least draw on his recollections from the German-speaking world of his childhood.
 In his book The German People: A Social Portrait to 1914, Lowie took a cautious approach and stressed his ignorance of what was going on in his country of origin at this time.
 Once the war ended, Lowie made several short trips to Germany.

 Influences

 Together with Alfred Kroeber, Lowie was one of the first generation of students of Franz Boas.
 His theoretical orientation was within the Boasian mainstream of anthropological thought, emphasizing cultural relativism and opposed to the cultural evolutionism of the Victorian era.
 Like many prominent anthropologists at the time, including Boas, his scholarship originated in the school of German idealism and romanticism espoused by earlier thinkers such as Kant, Georg Hegel and Johann Gottfried Herder.
 Lowie, somewhat stronger than his mentor Boas, emphasized historical components and the element of variability in his works.
 For him, cultures were not finished constructs, but always changing and he stressed the idea that cultures could interact.

-In 1919, Lowie published primitive society, which "criticized the hypothetical reconstruction of the stages of the evolution of civilization as postulated by Lewis H. Morgan".
-The book has been seen as a key text in the promotion of theories of social organization in anthropology, being praised by Alfred Reginald Radcliffe-Brown and Bronislaw Malinowski.
-It was also the work that inspired Claude Levi-Strauss to move his intellectual interest from philosophy to anthropology.
+In 1919, Lowie published Primitive Society, which "criticized the hypothetical reconstruction of the stages of the evolution of civilization as postulated by Lewis H. Morgan".
+The book has been seen as a key text in the promotion of theories of social organization in anthropology, being praised by Alfred Reginald Radcliffe-Brown and Bronisław Malinowski.
+It was also the work that inspired Claude Lévi-Strauss to shift his intellectual interest from philosophy to anthropology.